What Is Fibromyalgia?

 Selective serotonin reuptake inhibitors (SSRIs)

-Another class of antidepressants with utility in the treatment of fibromyalgia is the selective serotonin reuptake inhibitors (SSRIs).
-The mechanism of action of these antidepressants is the inhibition of the reabsorption of the neurotransmitter serotonin in the central nervous system.
-Blocking reabsorption of this neurotransmitter will lead to elevated levels in the brain, which is helpful for some of the symptoms of this condition.
+Another class of antidepressants are selective serotonin reuptake inhibitors (SSRIs).
+These antidepressants inhibit the reabsorption of the neurotransmitter serotonin in the central nervous system.
+Blocking reabsorption of this neurotransmitter can lead to elevated levels in the brain, which is helpful for some of the symptoms of this condition.

 - Mood and social behavior